teamr3/eml_uberdriver/docs/source/clientfulldoc.rst

         :param encoder: The **raw id** of the encoder to read

         :return: The number of ticks since the last reset of this encoder

+    .. cpp:function:: void eml_uberdriver::ARDevice::openPinAsLimitSwitch(uint8_t pin)

+        Opens a pin as a limit switch

+        :param pin: The pin to open

+    .. cpp:function:: bool eml_uberdriver::ARDevice::readLimitSwitch(uint8_t pin)

+        Checks if an open limit switch is pressed

+        :param pin: The pin of the limit switch to check

+        :return: If the limit switch is pressed

 .. cpp:class:: eml_uberdriver::Encoder